Knock-down kit: Automotive

 Mahindra & Mahindra Limited in India began its business in 1947 with assembling CKD Jeeps.
-Mahindra expanded their operations to include domestic manufacture of Jeep vehicles with a high level of local content under licence from Kaiser Jeep Corporation and later American Motors (AMC).
+Mahindra expanded its operations to include domestic manufacture of Jeep vehicles with a high level of local content under license from Kaiser Jeep Corporation and later American Motors Corporation (AMC).

 In the 1950s and 1960s, Lotus Cars sold its Lotus Seven car in CKD form to avoid the UK purchase tax that applied to sales of fully assembled vehicles.

-By 1959, and with the introduction of the Mini, the products of BMC were still either imported or assembled from CKD kits in several international markets.
+By 1959, and with the introduction of the Mini, British Motor Corporation (BMC) products were still either imported or assembled from CKD kits in several international markets.

-In 1961, Renault began negotiations for a first partnership agreement with AMC for assembly of Rambler automobiles in Europe.
+In 1961, Renault began negotiations for a first partnership agreement with AMC to assemble Rambler automobiles in Europe.
 Beginning in 1962, and continuing until 1967, AMC also sold CKD kits of its passenger cars to Renault.
 They were assembled in Renault's factory in Haren, Belgium, and sold through its dealers in Algeria, Austria, Belgium, France, the Netherlands, and Luxembourg.
-The deal allowed AMC to sell its cars in new markets without having to make a major Foreign Direct Investment (FDI).
-The arrangement was good for the French automaker because its product range was lacking large cars and it needed to offer an "executive" model in its European markets.
-The situation had changed by 1977.
-It was now AMC that sought outside support for a new car in the United States sub-compact market segment, which led to the first of many agreements with Renault.
+The deal allowed AMC to sell its cars in new markets without significant foreign direct investment (FDI).
+The arrangement benefited the French automaker because its product range lacked large-sized cars, and it needed to offer an "executive" model for its European markets.
+The situation changed by 1977.
+By this time, AMC sought outside support for a new car in the sub-compact market segment, which led to the first of many agreements with Renault.

-Volvo's Halifax Assembly Plant, which opened 1963, completed vehicles in CKD form from Sweden for North American consumers.
+Volvo's Halifax Assembly Plant, which opened in 1963, completed vehicles in CKD form from Sweden for North American consumers.
 Halifax Assembly closed in December 1998.

 In 1967, Rootes Group UK began exporting CKD Hillman Hunters to Iran where they were sold as the Paykan (meaning "arrow" in Persian).
 Bought by Chrysler in 1967 and then part of the sale to the PSA Group by the Chrysler Corporation of its European operations in late 1978, the Rootes business basis in Iran became the primer for the very significant PSA Peugeot Citroën business in Iran involving engine and CKD deliveries, particularly from the 405, introduced in 1990 and facelifted as the Pars in 1999 and 206 introduced in 2001.
 In 2004, Peugeot's partner Iran Khodro produced 281'000 Peugeot vehicles, securing a 36% market share.